space55/nrcc-site/content/faq.md

 ### Are there special networking requirements for servers?

-We use standard RJ45 for our 1Gb copper switches, and SFP+ optics for our 10Gb fiber switches.
-As long as you can use one of these standards (dependent on the rack you are placed in), you should be set.
-Otherwise, we ask that you program your server to auto-negotiate link speed, and utilize static addresses for its IP.
+We use standard RJ45 for our 1Gb copper switches.
+As long as you can use this standard, you should be set.
+We also ask that you program your server to auto-negotiate link speed, and utilize static addresses for its IP.
 We do not run DHCP.

 ### What kind of uplink will I have?

-The uplink to other servers within the rack will either be 1Gb copper or 10Gb fiber.
-For fiber, you must supply the optics yourself.
-We use LC-LC OM4 fiber.
+The uplink to other servers within the rack will either be 1Gb copper.
 Your connection to the greater internet is dependent on the datacenter, but is otherwise unfiltered.

 ### How do I get my public IP address?

-When racking your server, you will be provided a public IP address by the NRCC.
+When racking your server, you will be provided a public IP address by NRCC.
 This address will be given in advance, and is dedicated to you.

 ### Do you support IPv6?